John McCarthy (conductor): Musical career

 In 1951 McCarthy together with Denis Stevens founded a choral group known as the Ambrosian Singers to provide choral polyphony for the BBC series, The History of Music, which Stevens produced.
 By the 1960s the group had grown to include 700 singers from which smaller groups could be selected.
 He also went on to found The John McCarthy Singers.

 From 1961-66 McCarthy was the chorus master of the London Symphony Orchestra.
 The LSO's chorus of this era has been described as "simply the Ambrosian Singers under another name".
 In the mid-1960s McCarthy moved into opera music, and worked with artists such as Joan Sutherland, Placido Domingo and Luciano Pavarotti.
 In 1981 he was made the chorus master of the Royal Opera House.
 He was also director of music at the Carmelite priory in London.
 Performances conducted by McCarthy were included in the films Chariots of Fire and Amadeus.

 Awards

-He conducted the Ambrosian choir in performances that received three Grammy nominations, one in 1968 for a performance of Handel's Messiah, one in 1969 for a performance of Shostakovich's Symphony No. 2 in C Major, and one in 1976 for conducting a rendition of Cherubini's Requiem in D Minor, all in the "Best Classical Choral Performance" category.
+He conducted the Ambrosian Singers in performances that received three Grammy nominations, one in 1968 for a performance of Handel's Messiah, one in 1969 for a performance of Shostakovich's Symphony No. 2 in C Major, and one in 1976 for conducting a rendition of Cherubini's Requiem in D Minor, all in the "Best Classical Choral Performance" category.
 He received his OBE in 1989 for services to music.